 Using alternative dispute resolution

-Alternative dispute resolution isn't meant to replace the courts and it isn't a substitute for legal advice.
+Alternative dispute resolution is not meant to replace the courts and it is not a substitute for legal advice.
 But it can sometimes have advantages over going to court.

 Alternative dispute resolution could: